17 ESSENTIAL Florence Duomo Tips to Know Before Visiting

 Famously nicknamed the Florence Duomo or Florence Cathedral, this is the third-largest church in the world and nothing short of a Renaissance masterpiece.
 This wonder is part of the UNESCO World Heritage Site that is the Historic Centre of Florence, Italy.

 The Cattedrale di Santa Maria del Fiore dates back to the late 13th century, with its construction ending in the early 15th century.
-Why is the Florence Cathedral famous?
+But why is the Florence Cathedral famous?
 There simply isn’t anything else quite like it.
-The façade, for starters, is personally one of the most breathtaking works of art.
-When you visit the Duomo, you will understand.😍
+The façade, for starters, is personally one of the most breathtaking works of art I’ve ever seen.
+When you visit the Duomo, you will understand. 😍

 Don’t have time to read yet?
 Grab my Quick Recommendations & Tips!👇